Certified Nursing Assistant Programs in Nevada: Everything You Need to Know

 To become a CNA in Nevada, you must meet several requirements, including age, health, background check, education, and passing an exam.
 Typically, applicants must be at least 18 years old and possess a high school diploma or GED.
 Additionally, a clean criminal background check and good physical health are essential for working in the healthcare industry.

-Once you have met these initial requirements, the next step is to enroll in a state-approved CNA training program that provides at least 75 hours of instruction and hands-on clinical experience.
-After completing the training, you will be eligible to apply for CNA certification and register for the official CNA examination at a certified testing center.
+Once you have met these initial requirements, the next step is to enrol in a state-approved CNA training program that provides at least 75 hours of instruction and hands-on clinical experience.
+After completing the training, you will be eligible to apply for CNA certification and register for the official CNA examination at a certified testing centre.

 Top CNA Training Programs in Nevada